-With a population of 87,281, 35,367 total housing units (homes and apartments), and a median house value of $681,452, Kirkland house prices are not only among the most expensive in Washington, Kirkland real estate also is some of the most expensive in all of America.
+With 89,557 people, 36,127 houses or apartments, and a median cost of homes of $767,541, Kirkland house prices are not only among the most expensive in Washington, Kirkland real estate also is some of the most expensive in all of America.

-Relative to Washington, our data show that Kirkland's latest annual appreciation rate is higher than 90% of the other cities and towns in Washington.
+Relative to Washington, our data show that Kirkland's latest annual appreciation rate is lower than 60% of the other cities and towns in Washington.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Kirkland differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Kirkland - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Kirkland real estate investment or home purchase decisions.

 |$736,001 - $1,104,000||28.0|

 |$442,001 - $589,000||14.9|